New Multi-messenger Probe of Dark Matter-Nucleon Interactions from Ultra-high Energy Cosmic Ray Acceleration

 \cref{fig:density} shows the DM density profiles for the MW used in this work.
 We set $M_{\rm BH} = 4 \times 10^{6}~M_{\odot}$, and $\gamma = 1$.
 Above one pc, the profile follows a standard NFW profile (green dashed), whereas below one pc, the spike takes over (solid black).
-The dotted line denotes the effects of self-annihiltion when setting $\langle \sigma v\rangle = 10^{-25}\;\mathrm{cm^3 / s}$, while the black dashed line denotes the density profile when including stellar heating.
+The dotted line denotes the effects of self-annihiltion when setting $\langle \sigma v\rangle = 10^{-25}\;\mathrm{cm^3 / s}$, while the black dashed line denotes the density profile when including stellar heating~\cite{Balaji:2023hmy}.

-In the following we discuss CR acceleration within Milky-Way-like galaxies ($M_\mathrm{BH}\sim 4\times 10^{6}M_\odot$~\cite{GRAVITY:2023avo}), and NGC 1068-like galaxies ($M_\mathrm{BH}\sim 8\times 10^{6}M_\odot$~\cite{Lodato:2002cv}).
+In the following, we discuss CR acceleration within MW-like galaxies ($M_\mathrm{BH}\sim 4\times 10^{6}M_\odot$~\cite{GRAVITY:2023avo}), and NGC 1068-like galaxies ($M_\mathrm{BH}\sim 8\times 10^{6}M_\odot$~\cite{Lodato:2002cv}).
 This puts them at the low end of expected masses for SMBHs in AGNs, where we expected ranges from $10^6 M_\odot- 10^{10} M_\odot$~\cite{Woo:2002un, Dalla_Bont__2025}.
 Since the spike density scales with the mass of the SMBH as $\sim M^{0.7}$, using low masses, as we do here, should be considered a conservative approach.
 The corresponding acceleration regions are shown by the pink vertical lines in Figure~\ref{fig:density}.